lean-normal-forms

 🌟 Zero Warnings Milestone: The entire codebase currently builds with zero warnings and zero errors (lake build), signifying complete logical verification of the implemented layers and strong proof stability.

-This repository currently contains a buildable NormalForms Lean library with a completed recursive row-style Hermite layer, a completed executable Smith layer with public correctness, uniqueness, and unimodularity extraction theorems, and a minimal PID bridge helper layer.
+This repository currently contains a buildable NormalForms Lean library with a completed recursive row-style Hermite layer, a completed executable Smith layer with public correctness, uniqueness, and unimodularity extraction theorems, a semantic PID quotient bridge layer, an initial full-rank Int witness-list interoperability layer closed at the example level via structural counting, and a completed Phase 5 Int presentation-matrix application layer.

 • Public API for IsHermiteNormalForm, IsSmithNormalForm, HNFResult, SNFResult, smithInvariantFactors, smithColumnSpan, SNFResult.ofCertificate, and SNFResult.toCertificate